 Although we optimistically assumed that Flashield incurs no write amplification, Flashield's overall carbon emissions are 1.7× higher than Kangaroo's.
-These emissions are due to its high DRAM overhead, despite several optimizations in Flashield designed to save DRAM.
-High DRAM overhead is unfortunately inherent in the design of a log-structured cache.
+These emissions are due to its high DRAM overhead.
+Despite optimizations in Flashield designed to save DRAM, high DRAM overhead is unfortunately inherent in the design of a log-structured cache. and thus we need to look beyond log-structured designs.

 Kangaroo reduces DRAM overhead through its hierarchical design.
 Unfortunately, Kangaroo also incurs a far higher write rate than a log-structured cache.
-Kangaroo accounts for its increased writes by overprovisioning flash capacity, increasing embodied carbon emissions.
-While Kangaroo is far more sustainable than Flashield, it leaves room for improvement.
+Kangaroo accounts for its increased writes by overprovisioning flash capacity, increasing the write rate it can maintain in exchange for additional embodied emissions.
+While Kangaroo is far more sustainable than Flashield, it leaves room for improvement compared to minimum writes due to its overprovisioning needs.